lacruzanthony/ticketing/README.md

 # Before start

-This project is made by seven services: auth, client, common, expiration, orders, payments & tickets.
+Seven services make this project: auth, client, common, expiration, orders, payments & tickets.
 Using NATS as a message broker.
-To start the proyect we will need:
+To start the project, we will need the following:

 - Docker, install windows version [here](https://docs.docker.com/desktop/install/windows-install/)
 - Skaffold, install windows version [here](https://skaffold.dev/docs/install/#).
-You will to update your env variables after download the `.exe`
+You will update your env variables after downloading the `.exe`
 - Node.js.
 [Install](https://nodejs.org/en/download/)
-- npm.
-It will be installed with Node.js
+- npm. who comes with Node.js
-- Make sure you are using you local Docker context.
+- Make sure you are using your local Docker context.

 ## Getting started

-Once we have all our dependencies installed, we need to create our Docker images, to do so, we have to go to each service folder and run the following command:
+Once we have all our dependencies installed, we must create our Docker images.
+To do so, we have to go to each service folder and run the following command:

 ### Auth service:

-Once in `ticketing` folder:
+Once in the `ticketing` folder:

 `cd auth`